HexMakina/Debugger/README.md

 <img src="https://img.shields.io/badge/PHP-7.0-brightgreen" alt="PHP 7.0 Required" />

-wrapper for var_dump, with an optional stack trace but mandatory nice looks tired of checking your source for var_dump() output? wondering how that bug came into existence ?
+wrapper for var_dump, with an optional stack trace but mandatory nice looks
-Debugger to the rescue
+- it tells you were the call was initiated so you don't ever have to look for a forgotten var_dump()
+- it shows you the trace of calls that lead to the dump()
+- for each trace, it presents you with the filename, the class name and the function with params

+no more wondering how a bug came into being.

 ## Usage
 Instantiate Debugger; to load the class